-Each time we welcomed Bella back home.
+We welcomed Laura back home time and again.
 Our daughter who had problems accruing.

-She left the cold house, left Mr Big I Am several times.
-Her car would appear on my drive; black bin bags shoved in the back seat.
+Her car would appear on my drive with black bin bags shoved on the back seat.
 My heart would sink.

-We had words me and her, a heated long chat.
+We had words Laura and I, a heated long chat.
 ‘Come away, for good.’
 We thought Mr Big I Am to be powerful, the hold he had on our daughter.
-We couldn’t understand why she was drawn to him.
-I asked whether he were penniless would she still keep going back?
+We could not understand why she was drawn to him.
+I asked if he was penniless would she still keep going back?
 She had no answer for that.

-We didn’t see an addiction creep in, we didn’t see an addiction she would add.
-We thought her vulnerable, she had suffered rejection in the past.
+I did not see an addiction creep in.
+I did not see an addiction she would add.
+I thought her vulnerable.
+She had suffered rejection in the past.

-We were speechless why a good-looking girl with a career and a happy family home.
-Chose to live like that?
+I was speechless why a good-looking girl with a career and a happy family home chose to live like that?

-It took years for me to realise my daughter was addicted to drama, got a buzz, she demanded attention.
-A cocktail of emotions is what she had.
+It took years for me to realise my daughter was addicted to drama got a buzz from it.
+She demanded attention.
+A cocktail of emotions is what she desired.
 Jitters in her stomach curbed her appetite for food, this emotion she came to crave.
 She encouraged disharmony in her relationship with Mr Big I Am, liked to make him cry.
 Liked the stir of jealousy, and loved to provoke it in him.

-Trapped in an abusive relationship.
-Not so much physically, far more damaging than that –Mental abuse.
+Trapped in an abusive relationship, not so much physical, far more damaging than that –Mental abuse.